bekirbakar/embedded-project-collection/README.md

 ## Stop Button

-You can find here the Schematic, PCB designs, and resource files of the Stop Button.
+The Schematic, PCB designs, and resource files of the Stop Button.

-This project is implemented for people who use wheelchairs in public buses.
+This project was implemented for people who use wheelchairs in public buses.
-This is done by assembling Stop Button to the level that can person access and flushing green and red LED by making it recognizable.
+This was done by assembling Stop Button to the level that can person access and flushing green and red LED by making it recognizable.

 Specifications